Lockdown 2020 (and now 2021) is a real bitch for gym lovers like me.

-Instead of banging and clanging in the weights room, I’m banging my head off a brick wall wondering how on Earth school teachers don’t punch more people in the face.
+Instead of banging and clanging in the weights room, I’m banging my head against a brick wall wondering how school teachers don’t punch more teenagers in the face.

-Today I’m going to show you exactly how I’ve been staying in shape during lockdown (it’s way easier than you think), and I want to address this e-mail from Stephanie, which presents some serious issues:
+So today I’m going to show you exactly how I’ve been staying in shape during lockdown (it’s way easier than you think), and I also want to address this e-mail which I received from Stephanie, as it presents some serious issues:

 – Stephanie